NTCoding/prod-domain-biz-arch-building-blocks/README.md

 #### Domains vs Products and Platforms

 Domains are conceptual in nature.
 They represent areas of knowledge and expertise.
-In contrast, platform and represent are more tangible.
+In contrast, platforms and products are tangible or physical realizations of domain expertise and capabilties.
 The relationship between two sets of concepts is fairly straightforward but has a few nuances.
 For example, a single product may leverage capabilities from multiple micro-domains while the same product could also be considered to exist within a meso domain.

 ![productsvsplatforms](https://user-images.githubusercontent.com/692094/139246822-d29cce91-f593-430e-b35e-82b28412b3ff.jpg)